Selling an agency isn’t about finding a buyer. It’s about making someone want to buy it.

 They don’t want agencies that need to hire five new people every time revenue goes up by 10%.

 They want lean, efficient operations where growth doesn’t break the system.
+Agents play a crucial role in driving scalable growth by implementing efficient processes and delivering value to clients.

 Why headcount-based growth fails